KygoSkyrus/mern/server/Notes.md

   - add toast when addeed to cart or whishlist ;;finihs th homepage layout howeever it looks,,need to get done with that and then check add product payement cart orders etc and also the user account form and firebase login

   -the check add to cart of procut
+- can add on hover cart show cart items with two option of view cart and checkout oprtion
   - also adding to wishlight

 - add a message that selling fast or something when stock is less than 5